-Use a lubricant on the car battery terminals
+Should you use a lubricant on the car battery terminals?

 The corrosion you see on the battery terminals is caused by the metal of the terminal and the metal of the cables touching — though this process is obviously necessary to ensure the battery can power the vehicle.
 One way to mitigate the negative effects of the battery’s operation and minimize corrosion is to use lubricating grease.
 Some authorities, such as Firestone, suggest that you can use a simple product that many people already have around their home: petroleum jelly.
 But, you can also get a small package of dielectric grease specifically designed for this application for around $0.99 to a few dollars at most automotive part stores.